 Peridot has a history of being confused with emerald, and many historians claim that Cleopatra's famed emerald collection actually included peridot gems.

 Thanks to these magical myths, peridot has come to symbolize strength, opportunity, peace and prosperity, making August babies quite lucky and in good, protective company.

-Many gemstones get their range of colors from trace impurities and outside elements, but not peridot.
-Its vibrant, light green color comes from the iron found in olivine.
+Many gemstones get their range of colours from trace impurities and outside elements, but not peridot.
+Its vibrant, light green colour comes from the iron found in olivine.
 These subtle shades stroll between yellow-green and brownish-green, depending on the amount of iron.
-No reds, blues, or other primary colors here!
+No reds, blues, or other primary colours here!

-Peridot, sometimes referred to as the "evening emerald," comes in at around 6.5 to 7 on the Mohs hardness scale and is quite durable in its finished form, making it a very wearable, everyday jewelry option.
+Peridot, sometimes referred to as the "evening emerald," comes in at around 6.5 to 7 on the Mohs hardness scale and is quite durable in its finished form, making it a very wearable, everyday jewellery option.
 Of course, this doesn't mean it won't scratch if you aren't careful.
-To clean your peridot jewelry, opt for mild soap and warm water.
+To clean your peridot jewellery, opt for mild soap and warm water.

-If you want to honor the stone's mythological heritage, consider a peridot piece of fine jewelry set in gold for extra healing power, such as our Pear-Shaped Peridot Earrings in 14k Yellow Gold.
+If you want to honour the stone's mythological heritage, consider a peridot piece of fine jewellery set in gold for extra healing power, such as our Pear-Shaped Peridot Earrings in 14k Yellow Gold.
 Or, choose a sterling silver piece to highlight this August birthstone's olive brilliance, as in our stunning Peridot Rope Pendant.

 And finally, happy birthday to all the August babies out there!
-Go forth and prosper with peridot, one of our favorite gemstones!
+Go forth and prosper with peridot, one of our favourite gemstones!